Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Introduction

 Methods based on steerable filters have long been used in biomedical image analysis, but \emph{learnable} steerable filters have not received much attention, despite the promised benefits.
 This may be because of perceived computational overheads, or the lack of available code for building such networks.
 Our goal in this paper is to show that the benefits of equivariance, sample efficiency and parameter efficiency can be made available in biomedical image analysis without sacrificing performance.
-To this end, we propose equivariant maxpooling and normalization layers and use them to define a recreation of a standard 3D Unet architecture in which each layer, and therefore the whole network, is equivariant.
+To this end, we make use of equivariant max-pooling and normalization layers as well as equivariant voxel convolutions and use them to formulate a standard 3D Unet architecture in which each layer, and therefore the whole network, is equivariant.
+It is important to note that our discussion on equivariance is primarily rooted in a theoretical framework where operations are defined within the continuous domain.
+Here, equivariant max-pooling is conceptualized as selecting the vector with the maximum amplitude in a vicinity around each point, which, in theory, ensures strict equivariance due to its consistent behavior under transformations.
+However, the necessity of discretization for practical implementation introduces an element of approximation to this idealized equivariance.
+Our reference to equivariance pertains to this theoretical, continuous domain model, where we assumed the impact of discretization on equivariance would be minimal.
+It's in the transition from continuous to discrete domain that approximate equivariance emerges, primarily due to the discretization inherent in rasterization.

 Our primary hypothesis is as follows: end-to-end rotation equivariant networks provide robustness to data orientations unseen during training without loss of performance on in-sample test data, beyond the robustness gained by using rotational data augmentation \citep{mei2021learning}.
 We further hypothesize that equivariant networks have better sample efficiency than traditional Unets.